Focus groups are a valuable tool for marketers to gain insight into the opinions of their target audience.

 essential.

-It will help the marketer understand why respondents answered the way they did and determine what drives their purchasing decisions.
+It will help the marketer understand why respondents answered how they did and determine what drives their purchasing decisions.

 Additionally, visual aids can help engage participants who may be more visual learners or prefer not to answer questions verbally.